leapdao/meta/playbook/devcircle/index.md

 ## Intro

-LeapDAO is an adaptive organization with the purpose to scale Ethereum Dapps without compromising on security.
+LeapDAO is an adaptive organization broken down into a semi-autonomous Circles, a groups of people around a shared purpose and multisig wallet.
+Dev Circle is the one of these Circles and is focusing on delivering software to scale Ethereum Dapps without compromising on security.
 "To scale" here means faster and less expensive Dapps execution.

-The current LeapDAO's strategy to achieve that is to develop, launch and foster a general purpose Plasma chain (Leap Network).
+The current Dev Circle's strategy to achieve that is to develop, launch and foster a general purpose Plasma chain (Leap Network).
 From the many flavours of Plasma frameworks, we chose More Viable Plasma and Plasma Leap.
 More Viable Plasma (MVP) design covers simple transfer transactions on plasma chain, while Plasma Leap extension allows off-chain smart contract execution secured by a special challenge game on the root chain.

-LeapDAO is broken down into a semi-autonomous Circles, a groups of people around a shared purpose and multisig wallet.
-Dev Circle is the one of these Circles and is focusing on delivering software to run and use Leap Network.
+Dev Circle is also interested in adapting a Rollup approach for running a L2 chain instead of Plasma.
+Both approaches have their own merits.

 ## Current focus

 * Plasma Leap development (integration with SolEVM, watchtowers)
 * Improvements to increase adoption of Plasma Leap (spending conditions model)
-* Assisting OPS Circle with multioperator/PoS setup
 * Creating better environment for Dev Circle developers

 Software produced by the circle is currently used by Ops Circle to run the networks (testnet/mainnet).
 Thus pursuing it's purpose, Ops Circle may request changes to be done in the software.